vherbert/BGN2/README.md

 # Problems and solutions

-- I have linker error messages after typing make.
+- Hello, I have linker error messages after typing make.
+What can I do?
-- You can 1) install gcc5, 2) replace g++ by g++-5 in /src/Makefile and 3) type make again.
+- Hello, you can 1) install gcc5, 2) replace g++ by g++-5 in /src/Makefile and 3) type make again.

 # References